coalfire/test-aws/README.rst

 Helper functions for writing pytest against AWS infrastructure.

-While it need not be used with terraform, it includes terraform helpers to look up variables, data sources, and other terraform objects.
+``test-aws`` includes terraform helpers to look up variables, data sources, and other terraform objects.

 ``test-aws`` has been in use for a few years now, but you should not consider it stable (yet).